RitaTMCO/NLP-Telescope/README.md

 ### Comparing Classification systems:

-or running system comparisons with CLI you should use the `telescope n-compare-classification` command.
+For running system comparisons with CLI you should use the `telescope n-compare-classification` command.

 ```
 Usage: telescope n-compare-classification [OPTIONS]